HMS Cleopatra (1779): French Revolutionary and Napoleonic Wars

 Cleopatra was under Captain Charles Penrose in June 1795.
 Command passed to Captain Charles Rowley who captured the French privateer Aurore on 3 March 1796, or 22 April that year.
 Rowley went on to capture the 12-gun privateer Hirondelle during his tenure, before Captain Israel Pellew took over command of Cleopatra in September 1797.

 Pellew served briefly in the English Channel, taking the 16-gun privateer Emilie on 26 March 1798.

 On 28 February, in longitude 15, in a fog, the merchant armed brig Herald lost her convoy; and on 30 March, was chased by a frigate, which brought her too, after running 15 hours to the eastward.
 The frigate proved to be Cleopatra, Captain Israel Pellew, who treated her politely, and informed that she (with Nautilus) had retaken the William Penn, from Philadelphia, and also, a French privateer of 16 guns and 130 men.

 He then returned Cleopatra to Halifax in August that year.
+She operated off the American coasts, ranging as far as the Caribbean and Cuba.
+On a cruise in the Summer of 1800 she captured 8 American vessels including U. S. Navy chartered schooner "Diana" and sent them to Halifax, though under unknown legal reasons for seizing American ships.
+Under orders from Sir William Parker the ship was sent to the Bahamas with a convoy but was accidentally beached without damage.
+Parker served as a Royal Navy officer during the French Revolutionary Wars.

-She operated off the American coasts, ranging as far as the Caribbean and Cuba, where she and HMS Andromache captured a Spanish gunboat on 22 March 1801.
+She and HMS Andromache captured a Spanish gunboat on 22 March 1801.
 Pellew then returned Cleopatra to Britain, where she spent between 1802 and 1804 under repair at Woolwich, recommissioning in July 1804 under Captain Charles Elphinstone.
 Elphinstone's tenure lasted less than a month; by August Cleopatra was sailing under Captain Sir Robert Laurie.